zalandoresearch/fashion-mnist/README.md

 Seriously, we are talking about replacing MNIST.
 Here are some good reasons:

-- MNIST is too easy.
-Check out [our side-by-side benchmark.](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/) and ["Most pairs of MNIST digits can be distinguished pretty well by just one pixel"](https://gist.github.com/dgrtwo/aaef94ecc6a60cd50322c0054cc04478)
+- **MNIST is too easy.** Convolutional nets can get 99.7% on MNIST.
+Classic machine learning algorithms can also get 97% easily.
+Check out [our side-by-side benchmark for Fashion-MNIST vs. MNIST,](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/) and read about ["Most pairs of MNIST digits can be distinguished pretty well by just one pixel"](https://gist.github.com/dgrtwo/aaef94ecc6a60cd50322c0054cc04478)
-- MNIST is overused.
-Check out ["Ian Goodfellow wants people to move away from mnist."](https://twitter.com/goodfellow_ian/status/852591106655043584)
+- **MNIST is overused.** Check out ["Ian Goodfellow wants people to move away from mnist."](https://twitter.com/goodfellow_ian/status/852591106655043584)
-- MNIST can not represent modern CV tasks.
-Check out ["François Cholle: Ideas on MNIST do not transfer to real CV."](https://twitter.com/fchollet/status/852594987527045120)
+- **MNIST can not represent modern CV tasks.** Check out ["François Cholle: Ideas on MNIST do not transfer to real CV."](https://twitter.com/fchollet/status/852594987527045120)

 ## Get the Data